Cheap doesn't mean poor quality! We take a look at our top 5 best cheap electric drum kits that don’t suck!

 The LED Illuminated drum and cymbal pads are perfectly synchronised with the unique learning features within the kit, making it a great electric drum kit for beginners and those who want something that looks cool on stage!
 If that wasn’t enough, you get all the cables you need, power supply drum sticks and mounting hardware – this is definitely cheap electric drum kit that certainly does not suck!

-The Yamaha DTX400K Electronic Drum Kit is one of our favourite cheap electric drum kits capable of providing a professional level sound at budget friendly pricing.
-This highly responsive and extremely expressive electric drum kit delivers a fantastic playing experience thanks to 'Accent Articulation' within the high-quality trigger pads.
-This means the 169 sounds (23 Snares, 21 Kicks, 36 Toms, 31 Cymbals, 16 Hi-Hats, 42 Percussions) within the DTX400K module respond the same way a real kit would depending on how hard or soft you hit the pads.
+The Yamaha DTX402K Electronic Drum Kit is one of our favourite cheap electric drum kits capable of providing a professional level sound at budget friendly pricing.
+This highly responsive and extremely expressive electric drum kit delivers a fantastic playing experience thanks to the high-quality trigger pads.
+The 287 drum and percussion voices within the DTX402K module respond the same way a real kit would depending on how hard or soft you hit the pads.

 3. Alesis Nitro Mesh Electronic Drum Kit